 8.4.2 Signage Maintenance

 Signage at the Link stations will conform to Sound Transit specifications and standards.
-The Parties' respective responsibilities for signage fabrication and maintenance are outlined in Exhibit J, Signage Hardware/Changeable Information Matrix.
+The Parties' respective responsibilities for signage fabrication and maintenance are outlined in Exhibit J.

-8.5 Right-of-Way Maintenance
+8.5 Right-of-way Maintenance

-The County is responsible to inspect, maintain and repair of Right-of-Way (sometimes referred to as ROW).
-This includes, but is not limited to, track, special track work, grade crossings, stray current testing, bridges, tunnels, culverts, drainage structures, vegetation control, pest control, overhead contact systems, traction power, signals, Supervisory Control and Data Acquisition (SCADA), Closed Circuit Television (CCTV), and other systems used for the purpose of light rail transit operations.
-Other responsibilities include removal of debris, emergency track repair, and responding to derailments or other incidents (See Exhibit D, Maintenance Matrix).
+The County is responsible to inspect, maintain and repair of right-of-way (sometimes referred to as ROW).
+This includes, but is not limited to, track, special track work, grade crossings, stray current testing, bridges, tunnels, culverts, drainage structures, vegetation control, pest control, overhead contact systems, traction power, signals, SCADA, CCTV, and other systems used for the purpose of light rail transit operations.
+Other responsibilities include removal of debris, emergency track repair, and responding to derailments or other incidents (See Exhibit D,).

 8.6 Vehicle Maintenance (Light Rail, Other Vehicles and Equipment)